Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 As far as seeking a better one, just how in the process of interviewing someone (even in one of those drawn out all day BS games that are favored

-Hint: It ain't the guy called in all the time (Score:1)
+Hint: It ain't the guy called in all the time (Score:2, Insightful)

 Here's a clue: